UNINETTSigma2/documentation/jobs/interactive_jobs.md

 end the job.
 (Note to users coming from Abel: there is no `qlogin` command on Fram or Saga.)

-**Note: Right now, due to a bug in the current version of Slurm, the Saga example does not work.
-Slurm will be upgraded shortly, fixing this bug**

 The arguments between `srun` and `--pty` could be any arguments you would have given to `sbatch` when submitting a non-interactive job.
 However, `--qos=devel` is probably a good idea to avoid waiting